-The thing about cheesecake bars is that they’re just as creamy and decadent as a traditional baked cheesecake, but they’re a bit denser which means we don’t have to worry about baking them in a water bath or worry about putting in any extra effort that comes with making a whole cake.
+Cheesecake bars are just as creamy and decadent as a traditional baked cheesecake, but they’re a bit denser which means there is no hassle about baking them in a water bath or worry about putting in any extra effort that comes with making a full-sized cake.

 Why This Recipe Works

-- So easy.
+• Easy to make.
 These easy cheesecake bars are made with a simple homemade graham cracker crust, and a luscious filling and then baked for 45 minutes.
 That’s it!
-Once they’ve chilled and set, it’s all about deciding what yummy toppings to serve them with!

-- A great alternative to a whole cake.
-I used an 8×8 tray which makes about 9 bars.
-This is the perfect size for just me and my family, or for a small gathering.
-It’s also the perfect amount to be a part of a larger dessert table.
+• Individual portions.
+I used an 8×8 pan which makes about 9 squares bars.
+This is the perfect size for a family or part of a dessert table when entertaining.

 Recipe Ingredients